swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 It was also considered to use an attribute `@reflectable` on nominal type declaration to express the requirement to have reflection metadata, however, a lot of logic had to be re-implemented outside of type-checker to ensure all guarantees are fulfilled.

+## Future directions

+Currently, there is only one kind of Reflection Metadata - Field Descriptor Metadata.
+In the future, it is possible that other kinds will be added (e.g methods, computed properties, etc) `Reflectable` should be able to cover all of them.

 ## Acknowledgments